Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Conclusion

 \section{Conclusion}

-We argue that LLM UQ research should move towards a more realistic setup, i.e., agentic inference, featuring the interactive long-horizon task episode, which requires a paradigm shift from a point-wise estimate to the bi-directional dynamics model of uncertainty.
+We argue that LLM UQ research should move towards a more realistic setup, i.e., agentic inference, featuring the interactive long-horizon task episode, which requires a paradigm shift from a point-wise estimate to the sequential dynamics model of uncertainty.
 We laid the foundation for this by providing a concrete definition and general formulation of agent UQ that abstracts a wide variety of existing UQ approaches.
-To tackle the limitations of existing framing, we presented a novel perspective, conditional uncertainty reduction process, with actionable guidelines and a theoretical analysis.
-As a concluding remark, we quote Schrödinger's note on living in physics~\citep{schrodinger1974what}: \textit{``Every living means an increase in entropy of the part of the world, and it can only survive by continually drawing negative entropy from its environment.''}
+With that, we identified four key challenges emerging in UQ on agentic scaffolding with detailed explanations and numerical analyses.
+We further note the future direction to explore agent UQ from the perspectives of real-world applications and open problems to provoke forward-looking discussions.
+We hope the three pillars provided in this work help communities design their upcoming works, products, and more.